Why you don't get a Sak Yant Tattoo from a Tattoo Shop or Tattoo Artist

 Authenticity of Real Sak Yant Tattoo Design

-Almost every image on the Sak Yant that you will find online or in a design book catalogue are drawn incorrectly, containing copyright notes of the Sak Yant Master and incorrect Spells.
+Almost every image on the Sak Yant that you will find online or in a design book catalogue are drawn incorrectly, some even containing copyright notes of the Sak Yant Master and incorrect Spells.
 This was originally done by Sak Yant Masters to protect their designs from being used by those who do not understand the meaning.
 The purpose was intended to prevent those not qualified to create a Sak Yant from doing so.

-Real Sak Yants are Cheaper than Fakes
+Real Sak Yants are Cheaper than Bamboo Tattoo Fakes

 5) Real Sak Yants are often cheaper than a Tattoo Studio copy